Integrity and

 words.

-actions.
-You can acknowledge that you sincerely regret that you said or
+You can say that you sincerely regret that you said or expressed something that

-expressed something disrespectful or destructive.
-The person who you express
+was disrespectful or destructive.
+The person who you express regret to might

 Apologize only to the person who you think you interfered with or distracted.

-If you interfered with or distracted someone in the sight or hearing of someone
+If you interfered with or distracted someone in the sight or hearing of another

-else, you'd be prudent to acknowledge the interference or distraction that you
+person, you'd be prudent to acknowledge the interference or distraction that

-caused to anyone who saw or heard it, if you think that acknowledging it to
+you caused to the other person who saw or heard it if you think that

 After you've apologized for interfering with or distracting someone, don't talk